-The eight river catchments in Hawke’s Bay (from the north) are – Wairoa, Mohaka, Esk, Tutaekuri, Ngaruroro, Tukituki, Maraetotara/Waimarama and Porangahau.
+The eight main river catchments in Hawke’s Bay (from the north) are – Wairoa, Mohaka, Esk, Tutaekuri, Ngaruroro, Tukituki, Maraetotara/Waimarama and Porangahau.

 The predominant economic activity of the region is agriculture.
 This is mostly intensive sheep and beef farming along with viticulture, market gardens, orchards, and horticultural cash crops, plus the service industries that support these, including food processing.

 Hawke’s Bay Regional Council is working with iwi, local councils and community groups to restore and enhance urban streams for drainage and flood protection, biodiversity and amenity assets.
 The Karamu Stream is a current focus and the first suburban enhancement in partnership with Napier City Council has been completed on the Harakeke Waterway.
 Farmers, schools and community groups are also involved in projects such as the Maraetotara River restoration.